VolodymyrKalynii/LangJS/README.md

 # Lang
 Class to make multilanguage of web-site as easy as possible.
 Gets language data from `.json` files.
+You can find PHP version of this class at https://github.com/balovbohdan/LangPHP

 # Examples
 ## 1. Simple example